Triple Crown Trail Maps

 Is hill-shading really useful?

-Hill shading makes the maps beautiful and helps to better understand the terrain, but at the same time it slows down the watch, and even worse, in the field, with high zoom levels it can make the map less readable, especially if you are on a path on the south-east of a mountain (where the shadow is stronger).
+Hill shading makes the maps beautiful and helps to better understand the terrain, especially on AMOLED watches, but at the same time it slows down the watch, and even worse, in the field, with high zoom levels it can make the map less readable, especially if you are on a path on the south-east of a mountain (where the shadow is stronger).
 If you find the map too dark for your taste/watch, disable hill-shading.
-We use a high quality hill-shading only at high zoom levels to keep the maps as fast as possible.
+We use a high quality hill-shading only at relatively high zoom levels to keep the maps as fast as possible.
+It is also disable at the highest zooms where it makes less sense.

 What is the source of the maps?